zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

 CRYSTALLIZATION PROBLEM
 ════════════════════════════════════════════════════════════════════════════════

-ZBLAN is a glass—it should be amorphous (no crystal structure).
+ZBLAN is a glass, it should be amorphous (no crystal structure).
 But on Earth, it always crystallizes partially.

     COOLING UNDER GRAVITY: